-My research examines the relationships between gentrification, neighbourhood change and mobility.
-I use a variety of methods including photography to better understand the challenges and complexities of contemporary cities, how they change and how people experience them.
+Dr Doucet's research examines the relationships between gentrification, neighbourhood change and mobility.
+He use a variety of methods including photography to better understand the challenges and complexities of contemporary cities, how they change, and how people experience them.
 Dr Doucet is particularly interested in understanding the stories, experiences and knowledge that are not visible within statistics.

-Originally from Toronto, I lived in the Netherlands between 2004 - 2017, where I obtained my MSc and PhD from Utrecht University.
+Originally from Toronto, he lived in the Netherlands between 2004 - 2017, where he obtained his MSc and PhD in geography from Utrecht University.

-I am the co-author of the forthcoming book 'Streetcars and the Shifting Geography of Toronto: a visual analysis of change' (2022, University of Toronto Press) and the co-editor of the four-volume series 'Global Reflections on COVID-19 and Urban Inequalities' (2021, Bristol University Press.
+Dr Doucet is the co-author of the book 'Streetcars and the Shifting Geography of Toronto: a visual analysis of change' (2022, University of Toronto Press) and the co-editor of the four-volume series 'Global Reflections on COVID-19 and Urban Inequalities' (2021, Bristol University Press).

-Since 2017, I have been an Associate Professor and Canada Research Chair in the School of Planning at the University of Waterloo.
+Since 2017, he has been a Canada Research Chair and Associate Professor in the School of Planning at the University of Waterloo.